imaging Satellite Humidity And Instability product

 GEO-iSHAI has been designed in a highly modular manner and allows a user selectable configuration.

 The user configurable parameters are determined through the GEO-iSHAI model configuration file.
 It is the third argument required by the GEO-iSHAI program.
 Thus, to change the configuration used to execute the GEO-iSHAI code is as easy as changing the third argument when the GEO-iSHAI is run.
 A more detailed description of the iSHAI configurable parameters can be found here.

 Thus, the user can have several GEO-iSHAI model configurations files in the $SAFNWC/config and GEO-iSHAI can be executed on real time with different configurations depending on the region to process, the hour of the image, etc. As an example, users can execute GEO-iSHAI on the full disk with a large FOR width and with only one iteration step or, on the other side, to execute GEO-iSHAI over a small region centred in the area of interest with small FOR width and with up to three iterations.

 Also users could choose between P or HYB mode using the keyword NWP_EXEC_MODE

-The main inputs are: satellite data (in this case HRIT SEVIRI files), NWP data, a Cloud Mask for the region to process and some ancillary data.
+The main inputs are: satellite data, NWP data, a Cloud Mask for the region to process and some ancillary data.
 More detailed description is available here.

 Concerning the coefficients files a list and a description is available here; more specific scientific information about theoretical aspects can be found in the GEO-iSHAI Algorithm Theoretical Basis Document.